-Presented here is the Annual Scientific Report of the Georgia Cancer Center at Augusta University (formerly Georgia Regents University) in Augusta, Georgia.
-The following pages describe the 2015 re-search achievements of Cancer Center members within the Cancer immunology, Inflammation, and Tolerance (CIT), Molecular Oncology and Biomarkers (MOB), and Tumor Signaling and Angiogenesis (TSA) basic science programs, as well as the newly established Cancer Prevention and Control (CPC) program.
-In addition, new initiatives have been initiated in 2015 as a result of recruitment in the field of natural products.
-The Cancer Center’s Translational Oncology initiative is progressing with the es-tablishment of infrastructure required to support Phase I/II clinical trials including investigator-initiated trials that develop from within Cancer Center research laboratories.
-This fledgling program will be added to the Scientific Report once it establishes inter-programmatic interactions.
+Presented here is the Annual Scientific Report of the Georgia Cancer Center at Augusta University in Augusta, Georgia.
+The following pages describe the research achievements of Cancer Center members within the Cancer immunology, Inflammation, and Tolerance (CIT), Molecular Oncology and Biomarkers (MOB), and Tumor Signaling and Angiogenesis (TSA) basic science programs, as well as the Cancer Prevention, Control, and Population Health (CPCPH) program.

 Under the leadership of Dr. Jorge Cortes, the Georgia Cancer Center has undergone unprecedented expansion in the number of research and clinical faculty over the past two years, with the recruitment of more than twenty new faculty.
 The plan is to further increase this number over the next three years to build the critical mass that is needed to achieve NCI designation through the National Cancer Institute’s Cancer Center Support Grant program by 2020.
 With this goal in mind, prioritized develop-ment of shared research resources provides access to state-of-the-art technologies to all Cancer Center members.
 Details of these shared facilities and the services they offer are included in this report.